 Advising Right Now: Helping Advisees Adjust to MIT

-Your experience can help your advisees transition to their first year at MIT.
-Talk about your own adjustments when you arrived on campus and how you dealt with some of these common issues.
+Adjustments don't end with the first term, sometimes issues will arise in the second semester as well and your experience can help your advisees with their transitions.
+Talk about your own adjustments and how you dealt with some of these common issues.

 Getting Along with Roommates

-This is particularly challenging for freshmen who might have never lived away from home before coming to MIT or might never have had to share a room with someone else.
-In these cases, communication is key if roommates are going to survive together.
-Some of the topics that new roommates should discuss include:
+Communication is key if roommates are going to survive together.
+Some of the topics that roommates should discuss include: